CDP ROI: Risk management

 This blog is part three of a five-part series designed to help you build a better business case for data management.
 This post covers how using a CDP can help companies reduce risk.
 The first post covers marketing efficacy and the second post covers the marketing efficiency benefits of a CDP.
 The fourth post covers strategic value.
+The fifth blog covers total cost of ownership.

 More and more, marketing investments involve a considerable amount of risk.
 On one level, they have become now more capital intensive, with high upfront cost investments in technology amortized, one hopes, over considerable lengths of time (much longer than a single “campaign”).
-At the same time, many of these investments carry with them not only technology and financing risk, but also no small amount regulatory compliance risk.
+At the same time, many of these investments carry with them not only technology and financing risk, but also no small amount of regulatory compliance risk.

 How CDPs help mitigate risk